 ART provides off the shelf course materials in the form of Teaching Toolboxes, which cover from Plain Hunt to Surprise Minor and provide everything you need for your developing ringers.
-These toolboxes contain Teacher Resources, Student Resources a PowerPoint presentation which covers the theory sections, plus, teacher notes.
-These toolboxes can be found on the SmART Ringer site for those who have attended an ITTS Module 2 Day Course or those who are ART Members.
-For all others, a CD with the resources on can be purchased at the ART shop.
+These toolboxes contain teacher resources, student resources, a PowerPoint presentation which covers the theory sections, plus, teacher notes.
+These toolboxes can be found on the SmART Ringer site for those who have attended an ART Module 2 Day Course or those who are ART Members.
+For all others, the resources on can be purchased from the ART shop.

 If your ringers are not in the mindset to be keen to progress for whatever reason, you must use a different approach.
 These ringers may be long-term ringers who have got as far as they wish to go at the current point in time or may be just unambitious and not willing to put much effort into self-development.
 They are often valued Sunday service ringers.
 Your role will be to coach to “sustain participation”.